jfandata/PYTHON-PyPoll-PyBank/README.md

 # PyBank and PyPoll
-These projects are part of the Data Analytics and Visualization Certification at Washington University in St. Louis.
+This project is part of the Data Analytics and Visualization Certification at Washington University in St. Louis.
 Other projects can be found at the [main GitHub repo](https://github.com/jfandata).

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
-The objective of the projects is to use Python scripting skills to analyze real world situations.
-The purpose of PyBank is to analyze company financial records and financial performance over time.
-In the project PyPoll, the purpose is to count and analyze voting data to determine the winner of the election.
+The objective of the project is to use Python scripting skills to analyze real world situations.
+PyBank analyzes company financial records and financial performance over time.
+PyPoll count and analyze voting data to determine the winner of the election.

 ### Methods Used
 * Python scripts